little-world/rust-course/src/06-lifetime-patterns.md

 **Problem**: When a generic type holds a reference, the compiler needs to ensure that the referenced data lives at least as long as the generic type itself.
 For example, in a `struct Wrapper<'a, T>`, how do we ensure `T` doesn't contain a reference that dies before `'a`?

 **Solution**: Use **lifetime bounds**.
 The syntax `T: 'a` means that the type `T` must "outlive" the lifetime `'a`.
-In modern Rust, these bounds are often inferred.
-For example, if you have a `struct Wrapper<'a, T>` containing a `&'a T`, the compiler automatically infers that `T` must outlive `'a`.

 **Why it matters**: Lifetime bounds are crucial for the safety of generic types that contain references.
 They ensure that you cannot create a generic struct holding a reference to data that might be destroyed while the struct is still in use.
-This prevents dangling references in generic contexts.

 **Use Cases**:
 -   Generic structs that hold references, like caches or parsers.